kegi/php-error-handler/README.md

 ## Debug mode

-***disabled** by default*
+_**disabled** by default_

  - With debug **enabled**, errors are displayed normally (you are still notifided).
  - With debug **disabled**, all errors are hidden, you are notified and it's your job to return an error message.

 ## Strict mode

-*(**disabled** by default)*
+_**disabled** by default_

-Strict mode will convert all non-fatal error into fatal error.
+Strict mode will convert all non-fatal errors into fatal errors.

 ### Complexe error handling runtime

-You can execute complexe code if a fatal error is detected. (eg. you can call your errorController, build a response from a template according to the user's language settings...
+You can execute complexe code if a fatal error is detected. (eg. you can call your errorController, build a response from a template according to the user's language settings...)

-If an error occured while handling your error... (eg. a fatal error on the core of your app), you'll be notified that an unrecoverable error occured and you'll be able to return an error message (eg. return the content of a static error html page).
+If an other fatal error occured while handling this fatal error... (eg. a fatal error on the core of your app), you'll be notified that an unrecoverable error occured and you'll be able to return an error message (eg. return the content of a static error html page).

 #How to implement it on your project